OpenIPC/microsnander/README.md

 # MicroSNANDer
-Stripped down version of Serial Nor/nAND/Eeprom programmeR (based on CH341A)
+Stripped down and modified version of Serial Nor/nAND/Eeprom programmeR (based on CH341A)

 ## Links